ansible/vscode-ansible/docs/development/debug_extension.md

 [taskfile.dev](https://taskfile.dev/) but you can also call yarn directly for most commands if you want.

-To see all the commands available, run `task -l` and it will list all of them along with their descriptions.
+To list the available commands and their descriptions, run `task -l`. along with their descriptions.

 ## Running and debugging the extension locally